Tsumugii24/WonderWhy/README.md

 <div align="center"><h2>Description</h2></div>

-&emsp;&emsp;**WonderWhy** is a cross-platform family education AI application based on large language models (LLMs) and generative AI technology.
+&emsp;&emsp;**WonderWhy** is a cross-platform family education AI application based on large language models (LLMs) and generative AI technologies.
 It aims to help parents better respond to various questions raised by their children, providing a high-quality educational interaction platform for kids.
 The goal is to guide children to think independently and cultivate proper values by offering inspiring, artistic, accessible, and engaging solutions.

-&emsp;&emsp;Combining with self-media marketing, WonderWhy creates professional and in-depth scientific parenting solutions.
+&emsp;&emsp;Combining with self-media marketing, **WonderWhy** creates professional and in-depth scientific parenting solutions.
 It leverages high-quality information to break down regional educational barriers, reduce educational information disparities, and accelerate educational equity.